drfurqan/FL-Essentials/README.md

 ## FL-Essentials
 FL-Essentials (FLE) is a FLTK based software system which provides extreme easiness in building (responsive) GUI applications.
 It consists of C++ class library and gives thread-safe image processing support for OpenCV.
-OpenGL based computer graphics applications are also be very easy to write with FLE.
-It makes FLTK functionality easier, faster, and lighter.
-It works fine as a static or shared library.
+It also provides OpenGL based 3D classes to create computer graphics applications with fully featured GUI.

 ## Repository structure